ICC, ASHRAE Outline Roles to Consolidate IgCC and 189.1 in Response to Call from Industry

 Texas State University, Associate Professor Lighting and Interior Design

 Experience Light, Marketing Consultant Philips LAC, Faculty

 Grants for room, board and tuition will be awarded to applicants (space limited to 21 attendees).
 The applicant’s only charge will be a $225 non-refundable fee at the time of acceptance.

 There will be a webex prior to the workshop providing some background preparation.

 This intensive lighting education experience is intended for faculty (both full and part time) with major and on-going responsibility for teaching lighting in programs of:

 Applications must include the following:

-All application materials must arrive at IES Headquarters no later than February 15, 2015 (OR submitted electronically no later March 25, 2015
+All application materials must be submitted electronically no later than March 20, 2017.

 Address inquiries and applications to: